backupsim2realai/backupsim2realai.github.io/_posts/2019-04-15-Dynamic-Model-Of-Manipulators.markdown

 img:  # Add image post (optional)
 ---

 Physics engines simulate a carefully approximated and idealised version of the real world.
 In recent times, the popularity of physics simulators has only increased among machine learning and computer vision practicioners.
-Being able to forward simulate the evolution of a physical world as a function of time --- under certain set of assumptions and approximations --- allows for optimising a control policy to carry out tasks in a given scene or environment.
+Being able to forward simulate the evolution of a physical world as a function of time --- under certain set of assumptions and approximations --- allows for optimising a control policy to carry out tasks.
 In this post, we will dive into the underlying maths and the fundamental equation behind the workings of a physics engine, the dynamic model of a robot.

 Robot Dynamics